VenbooTeam/VenbooWebApp/README.md

 ## Prerequisites

-This software is required before installing the Webapp:
+This software is required before installing the app:
 - [Node.js](https://nodejs.org/en/)